dhruvii1205/RNN_LSTM/README.md

 * By calling this function we can make a list of X_data and y_data.
 * In which X_data will contain the input of the model and y_data will be the output we should expect.
 * time_step is a variable which is taking the number of input values for which we will predict y_data.
-* If time_step value is 50 thn after reshape we will get (1823,50,1)
+* If time_step value is 50 then after reshape we will get (1823,50,1)

 #### Data pre-processing